Why Did Björn Borg Retire So Early in His Tennis Career?

 That was as far as his explanation went.
 It left room for fans to speculate: Was he burned out?
 Or was he so frustrated by the often obnoxious McEnroe’s rise that he left the game altogether?

 Could Borg have continued as a top player?

 Borg admitted to The Washington Post that his frustration with the game got to him.
 His dedication to keeping a lid on his feelings on the court spilled over at home with his wife.
 His professional frustration was undermining his marriage.
 This, combined with his overall loss of excitement for the intense training leading up to a major, ended his career.

 We don’t know what Borg at 27, or 28 would have looked like.
-We can say that, when he did return at 35, Borg was unable to recapture his previous form.
-His renewed dedication to training was out of sync with the state of his body as The Baltimore Sun details.
+We can say that, when he did return at 35, Borg could not recapture his previous form.
+His renewed dedication to training was out of sync with the state of his body, as The Baltimore Sun details.
 The new, young stars had modernized conditioning practices that he simply couldn’t keep up with.

 So much of tennis is mental.
 Borg, without his mental abilities, couldn’t play.
 Borg, with his mental abilities, but older, couldn’t keep his head above water.
 There might not be a version of the icy Swedish great that could’ve handled more clashes with McEnroe during those years away from the game.

 In the late ’90s, Borg spent some time on the tennis Senior Tour, competing once more with McEnroe, among other superstars.
 Here, the stars finally became friends.
 The generation of the ’70s and ’80s came together, under less painfully competitive circumstances, and learned to love the game all over again.